Obu-IntroSat/SD_everySPI/README.md

 # SD_everySPI
-Modified SD library with function to choose SPI that SD card is connected to.
+Modified SD library for stm32duino core in Arduino IDE with function to choose SPI that SD card is connected to.

 ## Differences with standard Arduino SD library: